CHJ85/YouTube-Assistant/README.md

 # YouTube Assistent − Additional features, Ad Blocker and keyboard shortcuts for YouTube.

-This userscript adds support for additional features and keyboard shortucts.
-It also blocks (most) ads and trackers.
+This userscript adds support for additional features, ad block and keyboard shortucts.
+Enabling the Ad Block will allow you to block (most) ads and trackers.
 See complete list of features and keyboard shortcuts below.
 NOTE: YouTube Assistent derived from [Stream Assistent](https://github.com/CHJ85/Stream-Assistent), which supports a long list of streaming services.